Contents

 let sut = Supervillain::try_from(test_common::SECONDARY_FULL_NAME)?;

-If a function returns an Err, the ? operator will bubble up the error and the test will fail, so this is useful when we are testing the happy path.
-In that case, we don't need a panic/assert to fail the test; returning an error will suffice, but the signature of the test function must return a Result to allow using the ? operator.
+If a function returns an Err, the ? operator will bubble up the error, and the test will fail, so this is useful when we are testing the happy path.
+In that case, we don't need a panic/assert to fail the test; returning an error will suffice, but the test function's signature must return a Result to allow using the ? operator.

 fn try_from_str_slice_produces_supervillain_full_with_first_and_last_name() -> Result<(), EvilError>